MMhaidari/ruby-capstone/README.md

 In order to run this project you need:
   - A browser of you choice.
   - A text editor of your choice.
-  - An installed node.js on your local system
+  - An installed ruby gem on your local system

 ### Setup